weaveworks/weave/test/README.md

 port 2375 (see below).
 You also need to be able to ssh to these VMs, preferably without having to input anything.

 The `Vagrantfile` in this directory constructs two such VMs.
+To meet the aforementioned ssh requirement you may want to

+    cp ~/.vagrant.d/insecure_private_key .

 ## Running tests